BluRosie/hgss-monexpansion/README.md

 run scripts/makemsgnarc.bat in the root directory

 insert narc a027 over top of what was previously there

+credits to loadingNOW for his tool, thenewpoketext.  had to modify the binary to make it apply to hgss specifically, but it works alright

 # leftover stupid things